 Throughout the years, White House Christmases have been grand.
 But when did this tradition really start, and who started it?
-The answer is this: the first ladies of the past.
-Though often overlooked, the contributions of first ladies are no less important than those of our presidents.
-Early on, presidents and their first ladies celebrated Christmas in their own ways.
+The answer is: the first ladies of the past.
+Celebrating Christmas on behalf of the White House and their husbands was a role bestowed upon the first ladies.
+However, each first lady undertook this task in her own way.

-The first lady who outshone the rest with her holiday decorations was Jackie Kennedy.
+Not much attention was given to this role until Jackie Kennedy outshone the rest with her superb holiday decoration skills.
 In 1961, she decorated the White House Christmas tree with Nutcracker ornaments, unknowingly creating a tradition that first ladies would continue to uphold for years.
-Jaqueline Kennedy first introduced the concept of themed Christmas trees in the blue room with her “Nutcracker Suite”, inspired by Traikosky’s ballet and music score.
+Jackie Kennedy first introduced the concept of themed Christmas trees in the blue room with her “Nutcracker Suite”, inspired by Traikosky’s ballet and music score.
 Her iconic decorations included toys, birds, angels, and characters from the ballet to embody her theme.

 In 1995, Hillary Clinton’s theme was based on a classic poem, “Twas the Night Before Christmas”.
 Many of her decorations featured scenes from the story, including stockings hung on the chimney, and reindeer.